-Since 1 January 2022 and up to the date of this annual report, the Company held seven Board meetings, three Audit Committee meetings, two Remuneration Committee meetings and two Nomination Committee meetings.
+During the year ended 31 December 2023, the Company held 4 Board meetings, 2 Audit Committee meetings, 1 Remuneration Committee meetings and 1 Nomination Committee meetings.
 The attendance record of each Director at the abovementioned Board meetings and committee meetings has been set out below.

-Attendance/Number of
+At tendance/Number · of

 Audit Remuneration Nomination

-Committee Meeting Committee Meeting Committee Meeting General Meeting
+Board Committee Committee Committee General

-Name of Directors Board Meeting
+Name of Directors Meeting Meeting Meeting Meeting Meeting

 Executive Directors

 Ms. Wang Qiuping (Chairlady and

-Chief Executive Officer) 7/7 N/A N/A N/A 1/1
+Chief Executive Officer) 4/4 N/A N/A N/A 1/1

-Mr. Zhao Xiaobao (alias Zhao Baohua) 7/7 N/A N/A N/A 1/1
+Mr. Zhao Xiaobao (alias Zhao Baohua) 4/4 N/A N/A N/A 1/1

-Ms. Zhao Moge 7/7 N/A N/A N/A 1/1
+Ms. Zhao Moge 4/4 N/A N/A N/A 1/1

 Independent Non-executive Directors

-Ms. Cheng Shing Yan 7/7 3/3 2/2 2/2 1/1
+Ms. Cheng Shing Yan 4/4 2/2 1/1 1/1 1/1

-Mr. Liu Guodong 7/7 3/3 2/2 2/2 1/1
+Mr. Liu Guodong 4/4 2/2 1/1 1/1 1/1

-Mr. Xie Haidong 7/7 3/3 2/2 2/2 1/1
+Mr. Xie Haidong 4/4 2/2 1/1 1/1 1/1

-COMPLIANCE WITH THE MODEL CODE FOR SECURITIES TRANSACTIONS
+COMPLIANCE WITH THE MODEL CODE

-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules as its own code of conduct regarding securities transactions by the Directors.
+The Company has adopted the Model Code set out in Appendix C1 to the Listing Rules as its own code of conduct regarding securities transactions by the Directors.
 The Company has made enquiries to all Directors regarding any non-compliance with the Model Code.